 9) Set a time limit to resolving arguments

 If left unchecked, the smallest of arguments can hijack a relationship.
-An efficient way to avoid this is by keeping your arguments short.
+An efficient trick for balancing time in a relationship is by keeping your arguments short.
 Make it a rule that if neither of you feels ready to end an argument in 10 minutes, then you have to stop arguing until you’re ready.
 If one or both of you feels like fighting again later, then set another time limit for ending the argument, but don’t go back and forth between arguing and stopping too many times.

 Cultivating a balanced relationship is absolutely vital to staying happy and well.
 So if you need more examples of balance in a relationship or believe your relationship to be imbalanced, then reach out to our panel of relationship experts.
 With some effort from your side and a lot of experience from our experts, your relationship will be back on track in no time!